-OA is classed as either primary or as secondary to a diagnosed cause.
+Osteoarthritis is classed as either primary or as secondary to a diagnosed cause.

-This is the most commonly diagnosed form of OA and is considered to occur largely due to “wear and tear” over time.
+This is the most commonly diagnosed form of osteoarthritis and is considered to occur largely due to “wear and tear” over time.
 Because of this, it is associated with aging; in fact, age is the most potent risk factor of OA and the longer a person uses their joints, the more likely they are to suffer from this form of OA.
 Theoretically, this means that primary OA is inevitable should we live to an advanced enough age.

-This form of OA results from conditions that induce a change in the microenvironment of the cartilage.
+This form of osteoarthritis results from conditions that induce a change in the microenvironment of the cartilage.
 Such conditions include significant trauma, congenital joint abnormalities, metabolic defects (eg, Wilson disease), infections, diseases (eg, neuropathic), and disorders that alter the normal structure and function of cartilage (eg, Rheumatoid Arthritis, gout).

 Common risk factors that can lead to secondary osteoarthritis include:

 - Trauma: Fracturing a bone (common during sports) increases the likelihood of a person developing OA in the injured joint.
 Unfortunately, this also means that the person is more likely to suffer from OA at a younger age than those who have primary OA.

 - Obesity: In a single leg stance, 3-6 times a person’s body weight is transmitted across the knees.
 Therefore, it stands to reason that an increase in body weight would result in additional force across the knees during walking.
 This weight bears down on the joints (particularly in the knees and hips) and causes them to wear away faster.